 5. Monroe County Library System

+Our 32 libraries each have something unique to offer the Rochester community.
 From resume-writing workshops to movie viewings, these programs range from practical self-improvement courses to just plain fun.
 They all help the library fulfill its central mission of fostering intellectual curiosity and demonstrating the value of understanding our world.

 Where do you like to go to learn something new around Rochester?

 Share with us in the comments.
 Your insight and experience is invaluable!